 Our Energy Policy forms part of our Environmental Policy and establishes our energy management principles.

-Eight years on the CDP A-List
+Nine years on the CDP A-List

 Telefónica as a leading global company against climate change.